LRAbbade/StrangeLang/README.md

 ## Execution

-To run, just run `main.py` with the source file path as an argument and the `-f` flag, eg:
+To execute, just run `main.py` with the source file path as an argument and the `-f` flag, eg:

 ```sh
 python main.py -f source_file.sl